Survival Rockport Camp for ages 8-13 (7 year olds considered)

 to enroll:

-Please note: You must BOTH complete an enrollment form AND pay (or contact us to arrange payment plan) in order to hold your spot.
-We cannot hold spots for anyone who has not completed an enrollment form.
+Please note: You must BOTH pay (or contact us to arrange payment plan) AND complete an enrollment form in order to hold your spot.
+Pay first in order to ensure a spot is available.
+If you need to be considered for financial aid, get in touch with us and then complete an enrollment form.
+We cannot hold spots for anyone who has not completed an enrollment form, as this is where we collect all your health and contact information, waiver and permissions.

 Please note that the payment link will become active at 5pm on Sunday, January 14th, 2024